CarolineCollins/Assignment-3-MSB1015/README.md

 for *parsing the SMILES and getting their JPlogP values*.

 ### What can you find in this repository?
-- `thing.r` R code to send a query to Wikidata and create a .tsv file from the results
+- `Query.r` reuseable, fully-documneted R code to send a query to Wikidata and create a .tsv file from the results
-- `thing.nf` nextflow code to get the JPlogP values of molecules from the .tsv file
+- `printJPlogP.nf` nextflow code to get JPlogP values of molecules from .tsv file (documentation here in `README.md` )
+- `nextflow.config` nextflow configuration file.
-- `query_result.tsv` the result of the SPARQL query (run from R code)
+- `query_result.tsv` the result of the SPARQL query (run from R code).
-- `short.tsv` a toy data set of only 5 molecules with their SMILES.
+- `short.tsv` a toy data set of only 5 molecules with their SMILES (2 columns).
+- `short_with_isoSMILES.tsv` a toy data set of 10 molecules with (iso)SMILES (3 columns).
--  a `logbook.md` of the learning process and various useful files from the development process
+-  a `logbook.md` of the learning process

 ### How to make it run?

 - R code requires installation of the [R package which you can find here](https://github.com/bearloga/WikidataQueryServiceR)
 - The nextflow code can be run on any command line interface, I used Ubuntu App on Windows 10
+- `nextflow.config` to make this workflow truly reproducible I have saved a copy of the config file.
+   Nextflow takes care of calling `nextflow.config` behind the scenes for you.

 #### Input

-- the Nextflow code accepts a .tsv file of molecules and their associated (iso)SMILES.
+- the Nextflow code `printJPlogP.nf` accepts the `query_result.tsv` file of molecules and their associated (iso)SMILES.

 #### Output

-- the Nextflow code prints out molecules and their associated JPlogP values.
+- the Nextflow code `printJPlogP.nf` prints out molecules and their associated JPlogP values.

 #### How to adapt the code for reuse